anankervis/DirectX-Graphics-Samples_dxr_msaa/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

       1. threadgroup size = TILE_SIZE
       1. one tile (beam) per threadgroup
       1. threads are swizzled such that every 4 consecutive threads are a 2x2 screen quad
-      1. thread mapping to pixel location is dynamic, depending on which shade quad work item the thread is consuming
+      1. thread mapping to pixel location is dynamic (within the bounds of a single tile), depending on which shade quad work item the thread is consuming
    1. each set of 4 threads pulls one shade quad off the per-tile list
    1. each thread shades at the pixel center
       1. centroid sampling is possible, but would require additional information to be stored in the shade quad data structure